 This subchapter shall be known and may be cited as the Fulda Star City Commission Ordinance.
+(Ord.
+135, passed 3-2-1987)

 For the purpose of this subchapter, the following definitions shall apply unless the context clearly indicates or requires a different meaning.